CatLads/RL/README.md

 ## Project structure

 This project needs the custom observations found in the [CatLads/Observations](https://github.com/CatLads/Observations) repository, so remember to install that.
-In the `dqn` and `lstm` folders, you can find several algorithms/methods to train a reinforcement learning agent for the Flatlands challenge.
+In the `dqn` folder, you can find several algorithms/methods to train a reinforcement learning agent for the Flatlands challenge.
 WandB was added to the project, meaning that you can use the platform to automate and customize the training.

 ## Installation and usage